What to See in Copenhagen City – 10 Top Attractions

 Approaching the building along the waterside at the right time of the day, you will marvel at the reflections of the tiny waves on the façade of the building.
 It is truly like a sparkling diamond!

 Study art at The National Gallery, Statens Museum for Kunst, the largest art museum in Copenhagen.
-The collection comprises 260,000 pieces of art located in three distinct collections, spanning over paintings and sculptures, dating from around 1300, paper drawings and over 2,000 plaster statues.
+The collection comprises 260,000 pieces of art in three distinct collections, spanning paintings and sculptures dating from around 1300, paper drawings, and over 2,000 plaster statues.

-Originally, beginning in the 16th century, it was the Kings’ private collections which were on display here at Statens Museum for Kunst, but from the mid-1800s this changed, and the collections were opened to the public.
+First, beginning in the 16th century, it was the Kings’ private collections on display here at Statens Museum for Kunst, but in the mid-1800s, this changed, and the collections opened to the public.

-Since then new acquisitions have been added every year, making it an intriguing art museum, always updated on the styles, trends and significant artists.
+Since then, new acquisitions have been added annually, making it an intriguing art museum, constantly updated on the styles, trends and significant artists.

-Walk through the cobbled streets of Nyboder which is one of the absolutely authentic and historic Copenhagen attractions.
+Walk through the cobbled streets of Nyboder, one of the authentic and historic Copenhagen attractions.

 Nyboder | Photo: Bente Jønsson / Pixabay

 Naval accommodation in Nyboder was an invention by King Christian IV.
-He constructed the orangish complex of houses with the characteristic red window shutters for his army to provide reasonable accommodation for officers, sailors and other personnel employed in the navy , also when they retired.
+He constructed the orangish complex of houses with the characteristic red window shutters for his army to provide reasonable accommodation for officers, sailors and other personnel employed in the navy, including when they retired.
 He hired the Flemish architect Hans van Steenwinkel, who performed the construction task between 1631 and 1648.
 Precisely the year that the King died, it was completed!

-The oldest houses were single storey, but most of the still existing buildings are two-storey.
-Throughout the last centuries Nyboder has had thousands of residents and it still belongs to the Ministry of Defence and houses Danish military families.
+The oldest houses were single-storey, but most of the buildings were two-storey.
+Throughout the last centuries, Nyboder has had thousands of residents, and it still belongs to the Ministry of Defence and houses Danish military families.

-Chill out at trendy Islands Brygge at Copenhagen’s waterfront.
+Chill out at trendy Islands Brygge on Copenhagen’s waterfront.
 It is centrally located on the northwestern coast of the island Amager, facing the promenade and recreational area Kalvebod Bølge.
-Islands Brygge is also a site where you will find one of the eye-catching Copenhagen Harbour Baths.
-It is extremely popular in summer!
+Islands Brygge is also a site where you will find one of the eye-catching Copenhagen Harbour Baths, which are extremely attractive in summer!

-This part of Copenhagen used to be an industrial and dockland area, but since 2000 it has undergone an amazing development turning it into an attractive neighbourhood with a blend of old houses and top-notch modern architecture.
+This part of Copenhagen used to be an industrial and dockland area.
+However, since 2000, it has undergone an incredible development, turning it into an attractive neighbourhood with a blend of old houses and top-notch modern architecture.

-The dockland past is still preserved in some of the buildings along the waterfront, including the characteristic Gemini Residence, two old silos, which have been converted into apartments.
+Nevertheless, the dockland past is preserved in some of the buildings along the waterfront, including the characteristic Gemini Residence, two old silos converted into apartments.

 Dive into Denmark’s past at the National Museum, Nationalmuseet, in Copenhagen.
-It is the largest museum in Denmark showcasing Denmark’s cultural heritage and background through a vast number of authentic artifacts, displayed in the exhibitions.
+It is the largest museum in Denmark, showcasing Denmark’s cultural heritage and background through many authentic artefacts displayed in the exhibitions.

 The National Museum | Photo: Travel In Culture

-Here you can get insight into unique archeological finds such as the famous Golden Horns and the Egtved Girl in her tomb.
+Here, you can get insight into unique archaeological finds such as the famous Golden Horns and the Egtved Girl in her tomb.
 Other fascinating objects from the Danish prehistory include the Trundholm Chariot of the Sun and the Gundestrup Cauldron.

-The museum will take you through Denmark’s history from reindeer hunting in the Ice Age and primitive life in the Viking Age, through the dark Middle Ages and Renaissance up to present day.
+The museum will take you through Denmark’s history, from reindeer hunting in the Ice Age and primitive life in the Viking Age through the Dark Middle Ages and Renaissance up to the present day.
 It covers 14,000 years of Danish history, the power, the monarchy, the colonies, ethnology, ethnography and much more.

 The National Museum | Photo: Travel In Culture

-Visit one of the most modern opera houses in the world, the Copenhagen Opera House, which is located on the island Dokøen at Holmen.
-It was built just opposite Amalienborg in alignment with both the castle and the Marble Church, giving it a prominent location.
-Construction (2001-2004) amounted to more than US$500 million, placing the national Opera House on the top of all opera house budgets worldwide.
+Visit one of the most modern opera houses in the world, the Copenhagen Opera House, located on the island Dokøen at Holmen.
+It was built just opposite Amalienborg in alignment with the castle and the Marble Church, giving it a prominent location.
+Construction (2001-2004) amounted to more than US$500 million, placing the national Opera House at the top of all opera house budgets worldwide.

 Copenhagen Opera House | Photo: Lora Jakobsen / Pixabay